What are the latest coronavirus rules across the four nations of the UK?

 Nationwide restrictions apply in Tier 1, which mean people can meet in a group of up to six people from multiple households either indoors or outdoors.
 Unlike in Scotland and Wales, the six includes children.

+Areas in Tier 2 currently include Greater Manchester, Cheshire, Derbyshire, West Yorkshire, South Yorkshire, Durham, Northumberland, Tyne and Wear, Tees Valley, West Midlands, Leicestershire and Nottinghamshire.

+London, Essex, Elmbridge, Barrow-in-Furness, York, North East Derbyshire, Chesterfield and Erewash moved into Tier 2 on Saturday – meaning 25.2 million people will be in high-risk areas.

-The highest level of restrictions means people cannot socialise with anyone outside their household in any indoor and many outdoor settings.
-Pubs and bars will be forced to close unless they are operating as a restaurant.
+The most severe level of restrictions, Tier 3, means people cannot socialise with anyone outside their household in any indoor and many outdoor settings.
+Pubs and bars will be forced to close unless they can operate as a restaurant.

-Weddings and funerals will be allowed to take place with restrictions on the number of guests.
+Weddings and funerals will be allowed to take place with restrictions on the number of guests, but wedding receptions are banned.

-Liverpool City Region, comprising 1.6 million people, remains the only area currently in Tier 3.

-A further 26.7 million people – including those in London – will now be covered by the Tier 2 restrictions.
+Lancashire and the Liverpool City Region are the only two areas of England under Tier 3 restrictions, meaning 3.1 million people are living under the toughest measures.

 – Scotland